-$^{30}$ The ITC covers 30% of the gross price.
-Therefore, with the ITC, the net price equals 7/10 of the gross price, so removing the ITC without changing the gross bid price leads to a 10/7 (42.8%) increase in net price.
+$^{^{\}rm 26} The$ ITC covers 30% of the gross price, so removing it raises the net price by 10/7 (42.8%).

 In addition to understanding the average welfare impacts of residential solar subsidies, an important question for policymakers is to determine where subsidies are likely to deliver the largest welfare gains.
 Table A.11 in the Appendix shows the five CBSAs in which platform users obtain the largest welfare gains and smallest welfare gains from the ITC per dollar of subsidy expenditure.
 The top CBSAs are located in Arizona, Texas, and Colorado.
 Platform users in these states obtain large gains from subsidies for two main reasons: First, these areas all have relatively few competing installers, which enables high markups.
 Additionally, Arizona, Colorado, and Texas all have abundant solar resources, so adding solar installations will generate more electricity and provide more external benefits from pollution reductions.
 On the other hand, the ITC subsidy provides more modest welfare gains in Connecticut and Massachusetts because there is stronger competition among installers and fewer solar resources in these areas.
 In sum, the results suggest that residential solar subsidies may deliver higher welfare gains in markets where external environmental benefits are larger but also in markets with higher markups.